fatihaktas845/MyEfi/README.md

 ## Compile and Run

-Just clone the repo and run tgis command in the root of project:
+Just clone the repo and run this command in the root of project:

 ```bash
 make